Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

 Whole and ground cloves provide a delicious taste to foods and drinks when they're combined with other spices.
 Ground cloves are a useful addition to a kitchen spice collection.
 They have a strong taste, however, so it's best to use them in small quantities, especially when someone isn't used to the spice.

 Cloves are safe when used in reasonable quantities.
 Large amounts of cloves and isolated clove oil and eugenol need to treated with care.
-They can be helpful, but they're potentially dangerous as well.
+They may be helpful, but they're potentially dangerous as well.

 © 2012 Linda Crampton